Joy-Anna Duggar Pregnant With Her First Child

 Joy-Anna Duggar, 19, is pregnant with her and new husband Austin Forsyth's first child.
 She is the youngest member of the famous and religious 19 Kids and Counting Duggar family to ever announce a pregnancy.

-"Before we even were married, we were praying that God would give us kids and we're so thankful that he has," Joy-Anna said in a pregnancy announcement video posted by TLC Wednesday.

 "We're so happy and thankful to announce that we're expecting a baby!
 Every child is such a precious gift from God.
-I'm most looking forward to watching Austin as a dad and raising children together with him," the Counting On star and 19 Kids and Counting alum told People, which first reported the news.
+I'm most looking forward to watching Austin as a dad and raising children together with him," the Counting On star and 19 Kids and Counting alum told People in comments posted Wednesday.

 "I have a lot of good memories of my mom teaching us and the quality time we spent together, and I'm really looking forward to doing that with my own children," she added.
 "It's such an amazing thing to be a parent and raise children!"